Eileen Fenton, Managing Counsel

 M.G.L.
 Ch.
 90, Sec.
 7, states that a vehicle classified as a class 3 weighing 10,001 pounds or more, that is operated under a contract with the Commonwealth on or after January 1, 2025, shall be equipped with a lateral protective device, convex mirrors, crossover mirrors, and backup cameras.

-The MassDOT Guidance Memorandum, dated June 20, 2024 — just 3 weeks ago — states that municipal contracts funded with state aid through MassDOT would now be subject to this statute.
+The MassDOT Guidance Memorandum, dated June 20, 2024 — just three weeks ago — states that municipal contracts funded with state aid through MassDOT would now be subject to this statute.
 This unnecessarily expansive interpretation of the law includes municipal-level actions and contracts that may be supported by state funding streams.
 This has detrimental implications for all departments of local government beyond MassDOT programs to potentially include state aid for education, Unrestricted General Government Aid, federal funding that may pass through the state, including the Clean and Drinking Water State Revolving Funds, and beyond.
 The Guidance also states that “… costs associated with the installation of safety equipment are the responsibility of the contracting party.”

 All municipalities receive state aid through Chapter 90 formula distribution.
 Communities may contract with other providers to complete Chapter 90-eligible projects or may take on the work themselves.
 The proposed interpretation would then require any providers contracting with municipalities for such work, and the municipalities themselves, to comply with the new device requirements, effectively mandating municipalities to equip all municipal class 3 vehicles over 10,001 pounds with lateral protective devices, convex mirrors, cross over mirrors, and back up cameras by January 1, 2025 — an unreasonable ask and considerable overstep of regulatory authority.